A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Two implementations

-The pleasure of verifying the details that the arithmetic and bitwise operations above reproduce the construction explained in previous section is left to the reader.
+The pleasure of verifying the details that the arithmetic and bitwise operations in Listing \ref{bitwise} reproduce the construction explained in previous section is left to the reader.
 I shall provide an overall picture though.

 Let $\tilde k$, $x$, $y$ and $\tilde w$ be as in the previous section.